klebermagno/rBCM/README.md

 ### Kernel

 Currently, an rBCM is passed a single kernel and that is used as the kernel for all the experts.
 This must be one of the kernel subclasses from the `scikit-learn.gaussian_process.kernels` module.
-This is a choice of prior and you may pass any you like, but know that each expert's parameters get optimized independently of one another to only the data partitioned to that expert.
+This is a choice of prior and you may pass any you like, but know that each expert's parameters get optimized independently of one another against only the data partitioned to that expert.

 ### Batching

 In the prediction step, you can pass a `batch_size` parameter to instruct the experts to predict at only `batch_size` data locations in parallel at once.
 This can be used to limit maximum system memory consumption.
 Prediction with GPR models is known to be a memory hog.

 Though the default of `batch_size=-1` sets there to be no batching by default and you may not need it depending on how many predictions you request at once.

 ### Partitioning

 This package currently supports two ways to partition the data set among experts.
 Which one is used is passed as a boolean argument at instantiation time of the rBCM object with the `locality` parameter.
 If False, the random approach is taken.
-If True, the clustering approach is used.
+If True, a pre-processing step clusters the dataset and then provides each expert with one cluster as it's partition.

 ##### Random